 - for work, where you cannot work from home

-- going to shops that are permitted to be open, staying 2m apart
+- going to shops and other places that are permitted to be open, staying 2m apart

-- to attend drive-through church services or churches for private prayer (Northern Ireland only)
+- to attend drive-through church or places of worship.

 - any medical need, including to donate blood, avoid injury or illness, escape risk of harm, or provide care or help to a vulnerable person

 In England, Northern Ireland and Scotland, 2 households (of any size in England, up to 6 people in Northern Ireland and a maximum of 8 people in total in Scotland) can meet inside or outside.
 This includes being able to stay overnight in the same household, if you all follow social distancing and good hygiene (the only exceptions to distancing are for people in a social bubble or extended household, and for children under 11 in Scotland only).